Stock Market Crash Definition

-Causes of Stock Market Crash
+Stock Market Crash Explained

-#1 – WAR
+#1 – War

 #2 – Terrorist Activities

 Terrorism is a global issue now.
-The crash of the World Trade Centre in America lead to this crash worldwide.
-So if there is any terrorism threat then it creates panic and the stock market can crash.
-There are several intelligence reports which are available suggesting that terrorists plan to attack stock exchanges so that there is a crash and the whole economy of that country suffers.
+The World Trade Center crash in America led to this crash worldwide.
+So if there is any terrorism threat, it creates panic, and the stock market can crash.
+Several intelligence reports are available suggesting that terrorists plan to attack stock exchangesStock ExchangesStock exchange refers to a market that facilitates the buying and selling of listed securities such as public company stocks, exchange-traded funds, debt instruments, options, etc., as per the standard regulations and guidelines—for instance, NYSE and NASDAQ. so that there is a crash and the whole economy of that country suffers.

 #3 – Trade Wars